Stuart Forster lists an A to Z of reasons to visit the Netherlands, a list of 26 ideas for day trips from Amsterdam.

 De Drie Gezusters, which claims of being Europe’s biggest pub, looks out onto the Grote Markt.
 If you enjoy well-presented food, head to the Brasserie Midi for dinner.

 Haarlem is a city with a compact, historic core and less than 15 minutes’ train ride from Amsterdam’s Central Station.

-For me, the ideal city break involves striking balance between visiting cultural attractions and enjoying local food and drink.
+For me, the ideal city break involves striking a balance between visiting cultural attractions and enjoying local food and drink.
 Even if you’re not into craft beer, the Jopen Brewery, a micro-brewery in a former church, is a good spot to unwind and sample traditional Dutch snacks.

-Like the of ordering food and drink at a rooftop restaurant?
+Like the idea of ordering food and drink at a rooftop restaurant?
 The terrace of DeDakkas offers views towards the St Bavokerk, the church whose gilded tower rises over Haarlem’s marketplace.

 I is for Ijmuiden

 DFDS’s Newcastle – Amsterdam ferry actually sails between North Shields and Ijmuiden.
 Travelling to the Netherlands by ferry is a viable alternative to flying or travelling by train.